demin13/agedetection/README.md

 # agedetection

-# agedetection by using opencv, CNN(convolutional nural network) and caffemodel.
+# agedetection by using opencv, CNN(convolutional neural network) and caffemodel.

 requirement python2.7 and above , opencv ,prototxt file for gpu and hardware ,pbtxt for training, and argparse